LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/studio.rst

 Step 10: Make a Change in the New Branch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Control**: You will notice that you do not see the new ``style.css`` file locally.
+**Control**: You will notice that you do not see the new console colors.
 Type this command to see what branches are on your local computer:

 ::